 You don’t need any specialized equipment or go to a PT office multiple times a week.
 As you move through the stepwise program, you can also track your progress, using the app.

-On average, users report a 50% reduction in pain once they progress through the first two levels of the program.
+On average, users report a 40% reduction in pain after completing just the first two levels of the program.

-"Users report a 50% reduction in foot pain, once they progress through the first two levels of the program."
+"Users report a 40% reduction in foot pain, after completing just the first two levels of the program."

 Plantar Fasciitis at-home treatment: What not to do